wp-plugins/project-panorama-lite/readme.txt

 WordPress project management and communication plugin designed to keep your clients and team in the loop.
 Display overall project status, timing, milestones and documents.

+Not intended as a full functioning project management system like basecamp, rather an enhancement to existing project management solutions.
+Instead of sending clients to a list of tasks that have been completed or not, give them a progress bar with key milestones that indicate how the project is progressing.

 = Website =
 http://www.projectpanorama.com